 -

-Digital art – Artists can sell their work as NFTs with built-in value.
+Digital art – Artists can distribute their work as NFTs with verifiable smart contract traits.

 -

-Sports collectibles – Like trading cards or highlight reels in NFT form.
+Sports collectibles – Trading cards or performance highlight clips in digital token form.

 -